 Gathering views on Waiting Times Guidance

-The Scottish Government asked us to gather people's views on proposed updates to national Waiting Times Guidance.
+The Scottish Government asked us to gather people's views on proposed updates to national NHS Scotland Waiting Times Guidance.

-The Scottish Government has undertaken a review of the current NHS Waiting Times Guidance which was last updated in 2012.
+The Scottish Government has undertaken a review of the NHS Scotland Waiting Times Guidance which was last updated in 2012.

 We were commissioned to carry out a Gathering Views exercise in February 2023 to support the development of the Guidance.
 It is also intended that the recommendations from this exercise will be used to inform its future development.